 For years, film critics have been declaring the death of the western.
 The genre — which dates to the earliest days of the film industry — has long operated as the dark shadow of American politics onscreen, but modern science fiction has inspired us to instead look to the skies for our expansionist metaphors.
 Unless, of course, you’re filmmaker Taylor Sheridan.
-Those Who Wish Me Dead, Sheridan’s latest effort as both writer and director, continues to keep the genre in cinemas in the tradition of Sheridan neo-westerns Sicario, Wind River, Hell or High Water, and Yellowstone.
+Those Who Wish Me Dead, Sheridan’s latest effort as both writer and director, continues to keep the genre in cinemas and on TV in the tradition of neo-westerns like Sicario, Wind River, Hell or High Water, and Yellowstone, as well as a more traditional offering like 1883.

 The bulk of Sheridan’s work can be viewed as a modern inversion of the frontier myth.
 The western conceit is a familiar one: brave men bring honor and hard work to the frontier, accumulating fortune through sheer force of will.
 For decades, this premise – quietly steeped in acts of genocide and imperialism – was nevertheless upheld as proof of the boundless potential of Americans.
 But in the hands of Sheridan, a native of rural Texas, the blind optimism of traditional westerns is refuted by a modern society prone to violence and exploitation.